 Option I: On Nvidia Control Panel

-2. Click on Manage 3D Settings and search for Power Management Mode in Settings.
+2. Click on Manage 3D Settings in the left pane.

 Option II: On AMD Radeon Software